vanyaeccles/Hexiwear-Android-UnityEngine/README.md

 ___
 ## Major components:

+**hexiwear/**

+This contains the open-source Hexiwear firmware for the main chip on the Hexiwear, the Kinetis K64 Microcontroller Unit.
+The code is intended to be edited in Kinetis Design Studio.

+- Firmware code was adapted to allow for higher frequency transmission of IMU sensor data along with other small changes.
+My changes to the original firmware code are commented with '//vanya'

 **Android/android-BluetoothChat-master/**

  Android app built in Android Studio, used here primarily as a node that connects the wearables to a Windows PC.